 Is this sustainable?
 What does this mean for the world of design?
 First of all, new makeshift healthcare facilities are needed, hotels are becoming shelters or places for more beds for the sick or healthcare workers.
 Airbnb has owners scrambling to rent properties monthly.
 Tourism is dead.
 The future of office design is debatable and home offices and backyards are seeing a lot more attention.

 Here are a few things the design world can do to make things a little better:

-Use copper.
-Copper kills bacteria.
+Copper and Brass.
+Copper has been proven to kill bacteria on it's surface.
 According to multiple sources and this article by Mark Wilson, a writer from Fast Company "When influenzas, bacteria like E. coli, superbugs like MRSA, or even corona viruses land on most hard surfaces, they can live for up to four to five days.
 But when they land on copper, and copper alloys like brass, they begin to die within minutes and are undetectable within hours."

 “We’ve seen viruses just blow apart,” says Bill Keevil, professor of environmental healthcare at the University of Southampton.
 “They land on copper and it just degrades them.”

 No wonder that in India, people have been drinking out of copper cups for millennia.
 Even in the US and Canada, a copper line are accepted materials to bring in drinking water.
 Copper is a natural, passive, antimicrobial material.
 It can self-sterilize its surface without the need for electricity or bleach."

 Copper has been pushed out of many building applications because of new materials like plastics, PVC, and stainless steel.
 It’s time to bring copper for anything from door lever handles, knobs, cabinets, kicks or counter tops.